gios/gzipper/README.md

 `npm i gzipper -D`

-### Run script from global scope or from your package.json as a script;
+### Run script from global scope or from your package.json as a script

 Globally usage.